Afterword

 We leave our characters lost in awe at the magnitude of what agape love is doing.
 They have come to understand a little of the ongoing story of God.
 We do not know for certain what the future holds for humankind, but we believe we have glimpsed a vision of an unfolding story in which the source of all continues to create and recreate out of the generosity of agape love.

-If you have read our depiction of a town or village in Zion and feel that you would not wish to live there, do remember that God loves variety.
+If you have read our depiction of a town or village in the Eternal City and feel that you would not wish to live there, do remember that God loves variety.
 Human history is full of wonderful diversity, and we are sure that will not change in the ages to come.
 We believe that God will create settings appropriate for each individual once they have matured to live by agape love.
 Humankind will know a freedom to live as never before – to live and move and ‘be’ in an expansive and totally fulfilling environment.

 Have you ever known what it is to be loved?
 To be held?
 To be told that everything will be alright?
 At our core we all need to hear this.
 It’s good news, because so much in our world tells us the opposite.